Mark Hall, Windsor Davies and Brian Cosgrove. Image courtesy of Brian Cosgrove

 Brian Trueman, Terry Scott, Dangermouse, David Jason and Edward Kelsey.
 Image courtesy of Brian Cosgrove

-Dangermouse was Cosgrove Hall Films’s biggest success and achieved international fame and its own spin off Count Duckula.
+Danger Mouse was one of Cosgrove Hall Films’s biggest success and achieved international fame and its own spin off Count Duckula.
 According to Brian Cosgrove the show ran for one hundred and sixty one episodes achieving phenomenal viewing figures of 24 million.

 Mark Hall, Image courtesy of Brian Cosgrove